 Supporting Our Girls

-Reconciliation work: The Hope for Girls and Women in Tanzania staff, in collaboration with Social welfare from Serengeti and Butiama District office, Police Gender desk officers and Community Development officers managed to conduct the reconciliation session meetings between parents and their daughters in various villages in Serengeti and Butiama, Total of 4 girls were reconciled and joined their families.
-Total of 170 girls stayed in the safe houses in the month of April and increasing to 171 girls in May
+Reconciliation work: Two girls were reconciled and joined their families yet we received three new girls in our homes.
+Hope for Girls and Women staff in Tanzania, in collaboration with government officials and officers managed to conduct the reconciliation session meetings between parents and their daughters in various villages in Serengeti and Butiama, There are a total of 169 girls staying to both safe houses by the end of October 2023.

 A Special Thanks to Donors